Stress Fractures – Beware of the Signs

 - Difficulty performing exercise using the affected limb

-- Sudden occurrence of pain following a recent change in exercise regime
+- Sudden occurrence of pain following a recent change in exercise

 Treating Stress Fractures